Using tools to make tools

 A slot is then milled to fit an aluminum oxide grinding wheel and another is filed to allow clearance for various knife edge polishing wheels

 I made a simple blueing pan, for tempering (i.e. blueing) various sized screws.
-It is made from a section of 1 1/4" brass rod, faced on both sides and drilled and tapped for a 1/8" piece of music wire (that I happen to have laying about).
+It is made from a section of 1 1/4" brass rod, faced on both sides and then drilled for a tight fit to a piece of 1/8" music wire (that I happen to have laying about).
 I drilled a number of different sized holes to accept the various size screws that I have dies for.